 The student desires “good” notes (or “notes just to pass that test”) now and admits she has far from perfect notes.

 And yet she wants and needs to forge ahead.

 The official, in an attempt to write perfect notes, began darting in multiple directions before she settled down to learn a new theory?

 Can one learn a new theory in court, full-time, each day after having a dictionary completely changed to achieve that established goal?

-All court reporters understand that transcripts must continue to be produced while advancing skills for his/her future with a multitude of valid reasons for the courthouse, judge, attorneys, all involved parties.
+All court reporters understand that transcripts must continue to be produced while advancing skills for her/his future while working in the courthouse, for a judge, attorneys, all involved parties.

 She added, “At the school, I think they are chasing a lot of rabbits.”

-And I saw a tie-in for the student(s) and court reporter(s) and many of us.
+And I saw a tie-in for the student(s) and court reporter(s) and for many of us.

 Are we chasing a lot of rabbits to achieve our goals?